Home Compare RXL.PA vs SOP.PA

 Rexel vs Sopra Steria Group: Which Stock Looks Stronger in 2026?

-Sopra Steria holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Rexel still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Sopra Steria holds the cleaner structural position, with the lead spread across profitability and valuation.
+Rexel still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Rexel carries the stronger setup — intact trend against Sopra Steria's broken trend.
 That leaves a split case: the structural lead stays with Sopra Steria, but the market is not currently confirming it.

 Trajectory Similarity